Graham Kennedy: The Graham Kennedy Show

-Later Television work
+Later television work

 Kennedy appeared as Clive Parker in an episode of the 26-part ABC drama Power Without Glory, which began on 21 June 1976.

 He returned to television in 1977 for what is now Network Ten to host a comedy game show, Blankety Blanks.
 It dominated early evening television over two seasons, between 7 February 1977 and 15 September 1978.
 The show featured friends from his earlier days including Noeline Brown, Barry Creyton, Noel Ferrier, Ugly Dave Gray, Carol Raye and Stuart Wagstaff.
 It was only after the show became a ratings success and the network's most profitable program that it revealed Kennedy was paid an unprecedented $1 million per season.

-In 1979, "The King" became King of Moomba complete with his famous motorised desk, the second Melbourne-born recipient after Newton.
+In 1979, "The King" became King of Moomba complete with his motorised desk, the second Melbourne-born recipient after Newton.

 In 1982 Kennedy provided the voice-over narration for a ten-episode ABC historical documentary The Blainey View.

 Kennedy appeared as the host of Channel Seven's morning news program Eleven AM in 1983 and again – for eight weeks – in 1984.
 Nearly 60 by this point, Kennedy accepted an offer from the Nine Network's managing director Sam Chisholm to present Graham Kennedy's News Show from Sydney, to air five nights a week at 10:30 pm against Clive Robertson's Newsworld on the Seven Network.
 Five trial programs were recorded but never broadcast.

 Kennedy initially "pulled the plug" and withdrew from the show but returned (see Harry M. Miller, below).
 Kennedy's contract stipulated that his co-presenter would be sports commentator Ken Sutcliffe.